-The aggregate fees billed by M&K for the years ended December 31, 2017 and 2016 for professional services described below are as follows:
+The aggregate fees billed by M&K for the years ended December 31, 2019 and 2018 for professional services described below are as follows:

 Year Ended December 31,

-2017 2016
+2019 2018

-Audit fees (1) \$ 47,991 \$ 49,491
+Audit fees (1) \$ 57,983 \$ 57,342

-Audit-related fees (2) \$ 12,300 \$ 28,400
+Audit-related fees (2) \$ 7,900 \$ 15,125

 Tax fees \$ \$

 All other fees \$ \$

-Total fees \$ 60,291 \$ 77,891
+Total fees \$ 65,883 \$ 72,467

-(1) Audit fees related to professional services rendered in connection with the audit of our annual consolidated financial statements and the reviews of the consolidated financial statements included in each of our quarterly reports on Form 10-Q, and accounting services that relate to the audited consolidated financial statements and are necessary to comply with generally accepted auditing standards.

-(2) Audit related fees related to attestation services related to our second offering of common stock, completed November 8, 2017 and our initial public offering completed December 8, 2016 that were reasonably related to the performance of its audit of our financial statements and not reported under the caption "Audit fees."
+- (1) Includes audit fees related to professional services rendered in connection with the audit of our annual consolidated financial statements, the reviews of the consolidated financial statements included in each of our quarterly reports on Form 10-Q, and accounting services that relate to the audited consolidated financial statements and are necessary to comply with generally accepted auditing standards. - (2) Includes audit-related fees related to attestation services rendered in connection with our rights offering, completed on August 13, 2018 and our secondary offering of common stock, completed July 16, 2019, our registered direct offering of common stock.
+Such services were reasonably related to the performance of M&K's audit of our financial statements and not reported under the caption "Audit fees."